aleen42/PersonalWiki/post/so_a_web_designer/so_a_web_designer.md

 We shouldn't be focusing on finding the perfect tool though, the panacea for the new designer.
 How about building a **set** of tools instead?

-> Take it apart, steal the parts that you like, and adapt them to your own way of work­ing. — Joni Korpi
+> Take it apart, steal the parts that you like, and adapt them to your own way of working. — Joni Korpi

 Luckily enough, there are great applications out there that handle specific parts of the process like no clairvoyant tool can do.
 There is [Typecast](http://typecast.com/), that lets you experiment with Web typography so easily that it makes you feel like an orchestra conductor.
 Then there's [Gridset](http://gridsetapp.com/), that can handle incredibly complex to downright simple responsive grids.
 And the [Modular Scale](http://modularscale.com/), that started being really helpful for typography scaling and ended up visually teaching me to arrange layouts like I'd never done before.
 And so on.
 A designer can go crazy with all these shiny toys.